-As I got all my ingredients out to make chicken liver pâté, I cut open the bag of organic livers, once gorgeous and fresh from my fabulous butcher GRUB, and realised i’d left them in the fridge way too long. $10.80 down the drain: But it’s more than that.
-It’s the environmental impact, it’s the thought of how many satisfied people that would have fed, had it been used and enjoyed when fresh and of course, it’s the guilt.
+As I got all my ingredients out to make chicken liver pâté, I cut open the bag of organic livers, once gorgeous and fresh from my fabulous butcher Ethical Farmers, and realised i’d left them in the fridge way too long. $10.80 down the drain: But it’s more than that.
+It’s the environmental impact, it’s the thought of how many satisfied people that I would have fed, the fact that these are parts of an animal raised so carefully and well, the nutrition lost and of course, it’s the guilt.
 One of the most powerful images i’ve seen recently is this one.
 Amazing, no?

 So, to that point, i felt it was time to do away with waste.
 I made a list and popped it up on the fridge.
 Every time we throw away food in this house now, because we left it too long to eat or to cook with, it’s going on the shame list!
 To further motivate myself, I turned to the amazing food rescue heroes, OzHarvest, for some hard hitting facts about food wastage both here and globally.
 Here just five of a long list of shocking statistics they share on their site.

 - Dumping a kilo of grain fed beef wastes the 50,000 litres of water it took to produce that meat (yet another reason to choose a far more sustainable grass fed beef).
 Throwing out a kilo of white rice will waste 2,385 litres of water, and wasting a kilo of potatoes costs 500 litres of water !

 - In Australia one million children go to school without breakfast or bed without dinner every day and two million people rely on food relief in Australia at some point every year

 - 3.28 million tonnes of food is driven to landfill in Australia each year.